mlaurijsse/linux-mpu9150/README.md

 values, so when you see no more changes you can enter ctrl-c to exit the program.

-When it finishes, the program will create an *accelcal.txt* file recording the min/max values.
+When it finishes, the program will create an <code>accelcal.txt</code> file recording the min/max values.

         pi@raspberrypi:~/linux-mpu9150$ cat accelcal.txt